jtreeves/regressions_library/documentation/source/introduction/pages/usage.rst

 Profits
 ^^^^^^^
-Total annual profits of a fictional company based on how many units of a product it produces per year
+Use a quadratic model to analyze the total annual profits of a fictional company, based on how many units of a product it produces per year.
+While this is a fictional case study, it deals with something fairly common in business analysis: profit maximization based on some criteria.
+In this case, it appears that profit will be maximized when a certain number of units are produced.
+Since profits appear to initially increase as units increase only to later decrease, a quadratic model makes sense.

 ===== ========
 Units Profit